nicodmf/PhpUrlScanner/README.md

 Internal
 --------
-The scan is a loop which crawle html files, identify links (for now just links in an anchor tag), analysed and sorted those: external links will analized by simple curls request, internals resources crawle by Goutte.
+The scan is a loop which crawle html files, identify links (for now just links in an anchor tag), analyses and sorts those: external links will analized by simple curls request, internals resources crawle by Goutte.

 Futur
 -----